ypradat/sigprofilerjulia/Readme.rst

 Example
 -------

-The following command will evaluate the presence of different amount of mutational signatures in 21 WGS tumor breast samples.
+The following command carries out mutational signatures extraction in 21 WGS tumor breast samples.
 We will explore the presence from 2 to 10 mutational signatures, using 100 iterations (we strongly recommend using more than 1000 in real cases) and 3 CPUs.

 .. code-block::